master-of-zen/Av1an/README.md

     -r   --resume           If encode was stopped/quit resumes encode with saving all progress Resuming automatically skips scenedetection, audio encoding/copy,
-                            spliting, so resuming only possible after actuall encoding is started.
-                            /.temp folder must be presented for resume.
+                            spliting, so resuming only possible after actuall encoding is started. temp folder must be presented for resume.

     --no_check              Skip checking numbers of frames for source and encoded chunks.
                             Needed if framerate changes to avoid console spam.